ecupaio/personal-site/_drafts/do-s-and-don-ts-of-data-display.md

 ### Free Embedded Map

 If you still want to view your empire and weep á la Alexander the Great, you can use [Google My Maps](https://mymaps.google.com/) to create a map and embed it on your website.
 However, users will not be able to find the closest point to them.
 I made a [test map](https://www.google.com/maps/d/u/0/viewer?mid=1TeeHoHwf37HRbaExJOZRcCuNy1N9K-Kg&ll=38.567868306175214%2C-121.44627360000001&z=14) so you can try it on for size.

+## DON'T: Tables

+Although HTML and CSS have multiple methods for displaying data in organized columns, I still see HTML tables like it's 1996.
+Tables are not mobile optimized, thus users on their phones will not be able to read your product feature comparison that reads like a ledger.
+Even if you made your table mobile friendly, it's a hard way to digest information at a glance.
+Remember, your users don't have to read every word on your page, but you really want them to so make it engaging and simple.

+## DO: Stackable Columns

+Columns can go side by side on desktop so users can compare bullet points of information at a glance, then stack on mobile so they can read in the vertical format they're used to.
+Columns also give you an opportunity to highlight options and insert calls to action (CTAs) for each piece of data you're presenting to the user.